kubideh/kubectl-sql-query/README.md

-# kubectl-sql
+# kubectl-sql-query
-A true SQL enhancement for kubectl
+A true SQL-query enhancement for kubectl